nehaa1/India-fighting-against-Covid/README.md

 Going stepwise first perform countrywise analysis and then statewise to get bigger picture.
 Also analyse the healthcare facility in each state and over all India.

 Using all this data I have attempted to analyse the data as much as I could.
 Analysis shows the India's ranking in the world and Asia.
 Also I have studied the doubling rate, testing labs facility in India, measures taken by India and various factors affecting the spread of Covid-19.

+## Acknowledgements
+Thanks to <b> Indian Ministry of Health & Family Welfare </b> for making the data available to general public.

+Thanks to <b> covid19india.org </b> for making the individual level details and testing details available to general public.